Zion Lutheran Church

 The present Zion Church is the third church building on the site.
 The first (now demolished) was opened in 1870, the second (serving as the hall) in 1889 and the present church in 1924, a spacious cruciform building with tower and spire.

-In l 913 J.E.
+In 1913 J.E.
 Dodd supplied the church with a small two-manual mechanical action organ of nine speaking stops which was sold in 1967 to St Peter's Anglican Church, Leeton.
-The Dodd instrument suffered tonal modifications in 1973 when it was transferred to a new building on the Leeton site; it is in poor condition today.
+The Dodd instrument suffered tonal modifications in 1973 when it was transferred to a new building on the Leeton site.

 The organ as it was originally at the Methodist Church, Cecil Street,